Repatriation of Armenians: Displacements and deportations

 Armenians were persecuted, forcefully displaced, and deported multiple times in their history during foreign rule.
+For over a thousand years, the Armenian people were continuously expelled from their homeland in a process which began with the Byzantines, continued with the Great Surgun under the Persian Empire, and culminated in the genocide of 1915-1922 under the Ottoman Empire.

+Early period

 In 578 AD, the Byzantine Emperor Maurice deported some 30,000 Armenians from territories under his control.
 He told his Persian counterpart to do the same.

+Turkic violence against Armenians began with the 11th-century invasions of Turkic nomads, escalated to cultural destruction and displacement, and culminated in the 1915 Armenian Genocide, resulting in the destruction of Western Armenia and the expansion of Turkic states into occupied Eastern Armenia.
+The Institute for Religious Minorities in the Islamic World, states that since the conquests by the Seljuk Turks in the 11th century, "the main theme of Armenian history has been the struggle for survival against the encroachment of Turkic power."

 Muslim rule in Armenia in the following centuries also accelerated the gradual emigration of Armenians.
 Several centuries later, conflicts between the Ottomans and Iranians caused the voluntary and forceful emigration of Armenians from the Armenian Highlands.
 One of the first major forced displacements of Armenians in the modern era was at the turn of 17th century when the Iranian king Abbas I moved Armenians from Iranian Armenia to the inner regions of his empire.
 The Ottomans were regularly making incursions into Abbas I's realm through Armenia, one of the Safavid Iran's primary frontiers.
 In order to remove the means of maintaining large armies on his frontiers, Abbas I adopted a scorched earth strategy and depopulated them as much as he could.
 He also used this as a way to enrich his realm by moving Armenians into Isfahan, the capital, as Armenians were esteemed merchants.
 Roughly 300,000 Armenians were moved from Chokhur-e Sa'd (roughly modern-day Yerevan and its surroundings), Beyazit, Van, and Nakhichevan, to Iranian Azerbaijan and Isfahan.

+Under the Ottoman Empire

 Until the beginning of the 20th century, Armenians continued to form the largest ethnic group (but not religious majority) in most of Ottoman Armenia.
 The demographics of the region changed considerably due to the Ottoman Empire's policy of settling Muslim refugees from the Balkans during the Balkan wars into the region, and the emigration of Ottoman Armenians to Russian Armenia, the latter of which had been ongoing since the mid-19th century, when most of Iranian Armenia had been annexed by the Russian Empire.

 After the Armenian genocide during World War I, the Armenian population of Ottoman Armenia ceased to exist, being reduced to negligible numbers.
 Many who remained hid their identities or were assimilated.
 The survivors who did not remain formed the Armenian Diaspora, a community of Armenians who have spread around the world.

-Contemporary situation

-The attachment of the Armenian people to their homeland was preserved within the Diaspora, through the establishment of Armenian communities and Armenian schools where their history was taught.
-Repatriation to Armenia became one of the goals of the Diaspora, but the incorporation of Armenia within the Soviet Union in 1920, the political and economic instability following Armenia's independence in 1991, its ongoing territorial conflict with neighboring Azerbaijan since 1988, and its location between two hostile countries (Turkey and Azerbaijan), have all been reasons for the disinclination of generations of Armenians in the Diaspora to leave the comfort of their host countries for Armenia, leading to assimilation and loss of interest in their ethnic origins among the younger generations (a circumstance sometimes called White Genocide among Armenians).